xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 .....
 ```

 In this example, the `.` between the two `#`s, even if debris on one side is removed, is still within the influence of the other debris, still cannot be reclaimed.
-So we consider this removal无效 (invalid) for this single point.
+So we consider this removal invalid for this single point.

 How should we record how many debris pieces influence this point?
 We have a quantification strategy: use 0 for reclaimable, 1 for influence from one debris, 2 for two, up to 4.

-Similarly, for the cell放置 (placing) the debris, if removed, this cell might also become reclaimable or not, we also need to record it.
+Similarly, for the cell placing the debris, if removed, this cell might also become reclaimable or not, we also need to record it.
 Here we use -1 for debris, -2 for debris within the influence range of one other debris, and so on (this setting is for later recording convenience, we'll talk about it later).

 ### Writing the Map